Nateshbv/Nateshbv.github.io/Projects.md

 ## Ongoing
 - FogSoundNet: Acoustic based Industrial Machine Monitoring using the Computing Continuum Environment
-- AI-based Resource Prediction and Service Deployment, QoS based Service Deployment in Computing Continuum
+- AI-based Resource Prediction and Service Deployment in the Continuum
+- QoS based Service Deployment in Computing Continuum
+- EdgeAI for Smart Applications